sebswU/aeneas/README.md

 # Aeneas
 Room Security System

+# Exigence
+This is a fitting project for a college freshman living in a co-ed dorm.
+I trust all the people in my dorm hall way too much (since they're all pretty chill), but it's good to have a little security and a little fun testing some cool stuff out with some friends.
+In addition, this project demonstrates knowledge in classical computer vision techniques, as well as microcontroller development and IoT system management via tunneling and cloud applications.

 # What you'll need (physical)
 * two raspberry pis (used here is 3B and 5)